techmouse/steam-compatdata-symlinker-thing/README.md

 ## Compatibility problems:
 The only problem I can foresee would be with a game who's title is all numbers.
 For example, the game [10,000,000](https://store.steampowered.com/app/227580/10000000/).

-This script would create a symlink in compatdata that uses the game's title, which is all numbers, and this could create compatibliity problems for a game that uses the same number as the game's ID.
+This script would create a symlink in compatdata that uses the game's title, which is all numbers, and this could create compatibliity problems for a game that uses a game ID that matches the other game's title.

 But in order for this to happen, you would need to own and install two games that can create this kind of conflict.
-And they would have to be install in the same steamapps directory.
+And they would have to be installed in the same steamapps directory.
 And both would need to be Windows only.
 And 10,000,000 has a Linux port so even that example wouldn't work.
 And even if it was Windows only, there are still commas in the title, so again that example wouldn't work either.
 So this is a very specific situation.

 In short, the odds of this happening are very, very slim, almost to the point of being comical, but I still feel a responsiblity to make you aware of it.
-Not impossible, but extremely improbable.
+Not impossible, but still extremely improbable.